malu-alves00/VSD-SOC-DESIGN-PLANNING/README.md

 Image 36 - It's possible to find the new inverter cell in the layout
 <img width="1920" height="1014" alt="day4-newcellmagic" src="https://github.com/user-attachments/assets/e8588a9d-3228-40e0-96d8-a014c9bed4b2" />

+Image 37 - Selecting the option "expand", it's possible to see